wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 ## SAP

+First, <a target="_blank" href="https://quizlet.com/605649976/sap-acronyms-flash-cards/">memorize SAP Acronyms using my flashcards on Quizlet.com</a>

 SAP has two levels of certifications for Security pros.
 Both costs $242 USD to answer 65% of 80 multiple-choice questions in 3 hours.